 3. Problematic Operating System

-The newly installed operating system could be the reason why your Google chrome keeps closing.
-Maybe you have downloaded the beta version of a new OS, so better is only to install the full version of OS.
+The newly installed operating system could be the reason why your Google Chrome keeps closing.
+Maybe you have downloaded the beta version of a new OS, so it better is only to install the full version of OS.

 So far, we have covered almost all the possible reasons as to why ‘Google Chrome Keeps Crashing.’
 Based on feedback from different people, the following are the best practices to solve this problem.

 Restarting the Android smartphone/tablet device isn’t that difficult.
-Just press and hold the power button for a few moments, a pop-up message will appear on your screen.
-Select the option of “restart your device.” your device will be restarted and then launch Google chrome application and see if you are still having the problem of Google chrome keeps closing or not.
+Just press and hold the power button for a few moments, and a pop-up message will appear on your screen.
+Select the option of “Restart your device“. your device will be restarted and then launch the Google Chrome application and see if you are still having the problem of Google Chrome keeps closing or not.